microsoft/MIDI/docs/developer-docs/consuming-midi-api.md

 Download the NuGet package for the Core SDK

-* Until this is published on NuGet.org, you'll need to set up a local package repository.
-This is easy to do inside the NuGet Package Manager in Visual Studio.
-You simply point to a folder.
+* Until this is in the in-box SDK, you'll need to set up a local NuGet package repository.
+This is easy to do inside the NuGet Package Manager in Visual Studio -- you simply point to a folder.
 The structure I use in the local clone of the repo is a subfolder of the release folder for all NuGet packages.
-Specifically `D:\peteb\Documents\GitHub\microsoft\midi\build\release\NuGet\`
+Specifically `G:\GitHub\microsoft\midi\build\release\NuGet\` on my Dev Drive.

 If needed, modify the project file as required (info in the C++/WinRT docs, and you can also look at the sample application code).
 If you are not using Visual Studio as your toolchain for your project, you may want to pull out the MIDI code into a library in your project which does.
 It's not strictly required, but it's much easier to use C++/WinRT.
 (If you do not want to do this, you'll need to manually set up the cppwinrt tools as part of your build process to generate the required `Windows.Devices.Midi2.h` projection header.
 After that, you can develop using your normal flow.).